 With its distinctive architecture, Weisweiler Power Station is visible from the busy A4 motorway near Aachen.
 Its sole fuel supplier, Inden Mine, is close to it.
 But only the pylons of a giant bucket wheel excavator peep out over the opencast mine rim.
 Motorists can see that from the motorway.

 From 1955 to 1975, 8 power plant units of increasing size were commissioned.
-Today, there are still one 300-MW and two 600-MW units on line at the site.
+Today, there are still two 600-MW units and a 300-MW unit on line at the site, the latter to be decommissioned at the end of 2024.
 In addition, the power plant utilises steam produced in the neighbouring waste incineration plant for generating electricity.
 In 2029, Weisweiler Power Station will cease to generate lignite-based electricity as Inden Mine will end production in the course of the German coal phase-out.

 The Weisweiler power plant does not just generate electricity.
 It also supplies district heat to Forschungszentrum Jülich research facility, the village of Inden/Altdorf and, via the municipal district heating grid, parts of Aachen.